atemon/python-sms-api/README.md

     )

 Note: If mobile number(s) is passed to ```send()```, the message is end ONLY to the number passed.
 The number(s) set via constructor will be ignored for that call.
 It will NOT replace the number(s) set via constructor
 Note: scheduled_time need to be a valid datetime.datetime object.
 It's the developers freedom, how to set date.
-For dates in past, or in far future, its the API desides to accept or not or deny.
+For dates in past, or in far future, its the API decides to accept or not or deny.

 ### Get balance information